 We moved from the Warwick Mill where we had been based for six years to the Cromer Mill in June 2016, and then from there to Middleton Shopping Centre in December 2016.
 Our current lease for the shopping centre space is for three years running between December 2016 – December 2019.

-The Lighthouse Project is itself one of our charitable objectives, and Middleton Central Foodbank is run in partnership with several local churches and it is a part of the national Trussell Trust network.
+The Lighthouse Project is one of our direct charitable objectives, and it is used as a means of advancing many of our other aims, and Middleton Central Foodbank is a project we run in partnership with local churches to help tackle local poverty and hardship.

-The Lighthouse Project has now been open and running for over 7 years, since June 2010, and it has become an established, well regarded, and highly successful community project in the town, with a reputation throughout the borough for good work and effective support of people in need.
+The Lighthouse Project has now been running for over 8 years since it opened in June 2010, and it has become an established, well regarded, and highly successful community project in the town, with a reputation throughout the borough for good work and the effective support of people in need.

-The Lighthouse Project is a centre of activity and a hub for local people, which provides a varied programme of activities during the year.
-We regularly review our existing activities and develop new ones, in response to visitor and beneficiary feedback to ensure that we continue meeting the expressed needs of beneficiaries and the community.
+As a community hub the Lighthouse Project is a place of activity and support for local people, and we provide a varied menu of activities during the year, such as the ones listed below.
+We regularly review our existing programme and we are always willing to develop new activities in response to visitor and beneficiary feedback to ensure that we continue filling gaps in services and are meeting the expressed needs of beneficiaries and the community.

 - Computer and internet skills courses,